Gabriel Byrne’s speech at the Gateway Ireland event on 26th May in Dublin:

 RTE Business: Gateway Ireland Bringing Ireland to the World [This link is no longer available on the Internet]

 Official website for Gateway Ireland : Connecting the Dots.
 A website connecting Ireland to the World and the World to Ireland, including a page about Guest Speaker Gabriel Byrne:

 What can Gateway Ireland do for you?

 The Gateway Ireland Project’s proposal for a national website, spearheaded by the private sector and supported by government, will harness the potential of the Irish Diaspora and provide a unique central hub for the promotion of Ireland to the wider world.

 What specific things would you like the website to do for you/your organisation?

-During the conversation Cultural Ambassador Byrne revealed that he will be curating Irish art exhibitions next year at the MoMA, Lincoln Center and Morgan Library & Museum in New York.
+During the conversation Cultural Ambassador Byrne revealed that he will be curating Irish art exhibitions next year at the The Museum of Modern Art (MoMA), Lincoln Center and at the Morgan Library & Museum in New York.
 These exhibitions will be designed to travel across the USA in 2011.
 “My job is to bring together the arts, culture and business,” said Gabriel.